What is Federated Identity Management (FIM)?

 Federated Identity Management enhances user convenience by supporting Single Sign-On (SSO) across different domains.
 SSO allows users to authenticate once with their home identity provider and gain access to multiple affiliated services without having to log in separately to each one.
 This reduces the burden of remembering multiple passwords and improves the user experience by streamlining the authentication process.

 Security and privacy are central to the effectiveness of FIM.
 By relying on established trust relationships and secure communication protocols like SAML (Security Assertion Markup Language) and OAuth, federated identity systems ensure that identity assertions are accurate and cannot be tampered with.
-These protocols facilitate the secure exchange of authentication and authorization information between identity providers and service providers.
+These protocols facilitate the secure exchange of authentication and authorisation information between identity providers and service providers.
 Additionally, FIM systems often incorporate privacy-preserving mechanisms, such as limiting the amount of personal information shared with service providers to only what is necessary for authentication.
 This minimises the exposure of sensitive user data while enabling access to required resources.

 The implementation of FIM requires collaboration and standardisation across participating organisations.
 Establishing trust between identity and service providers involves defining and adhering to common standards for identity management, authentication and authorisation.
 Organisations must agree on how identities are represented, how authentication tokens are generated and validated, and how user information is shared and protected.